adrydry/Learning-DevOps/Aws.md/Aws services for DevOps.md

 - It helps to create subnet.
 We have 2 types: **private subnet** is a subnet where the route table is not associated with the internet gateway and **public subnet** is a subnet where the route table is associated with the internet gateway

 ## EC2
+Elastic Compute Cloud.
+It uses to provide
+- Scale computing capacity
+- enable organizations to deploy applications faster without investing in hardware upfront
+- host your application
+- host your databases

 ## S3 Bucket